jnagpalnov/UnibetAuto/README.md

  <p> After running the tests, execute the maven goal <b> mvn cluecumber-report:reporting</b> and it will generate a HTML output report under <b>"target/generated-report"</b> folder</p>
 <img src="https://i.ibb.co/d2c2V3R/r1.png" alt="r1" border="0">
 <img src="https://i.ibb.co/XXv7BNB/r2.png" alt="r2" border="0">
+<h4>What you would automate if you could spend more time on the project.</h4>
+<p>If I will get more time then I will automate some more funtional test-cases around Search functionality.</p>